BioAgent Bench: An AI Agent Evaluation Suite for Bioinformatics: Results

 \section{Results}

-Across BioAgent Bench tasks, frontier models achieve high pipeline completion rates.
+We present single-run pipeline completion results in \autoref{fig:single-run}.
+Across all the tasks, frontier models achieve high pipeline completion rates.
 Claude Opus 4.5 attains a 100\% completion rate, while Gemini 3 Pro, GPT-5.2, and Sonnet 4.5 each exceed 90\%.
 The top results are obtained using the Codex CLI harness (see Appendix~\ref{tab:harness-completion-rates} for results across harnesses).
-Open-weight models trail on average, with the best-performing model, GLM-4.7, reaching 82.5\% in the Codex CLI harness and other open-weight models ranging down to 65\%.
+Open-weight models trail on average, with the best-performing model, GLM-4.7, reaching 82.5\% in Codex CLI, and other open-weight models ranging down to 65\%.

 These results suggest that current frontier models can reliably execute multi-step bioinformatics workflows end-to-end, reaching the requested final artifact without additional scaffolding.
 In contrast, the open-weight models evaluated here show materially lower completion rates.